 In terms of future ranges, I’d like to see Halo, Final Fantasy 7 and Red Dead Redemption all of which would be pretty sweet, though I assume they’d be hard work to license.
 Nights, Skies of Arcadia and other Sega classics would be great as there’s already a relationship with Sega in place.
 More Mass Effect items and maybe a branch out into Dragon Age would work, also Breath of Fire 4 and Suikoden would figure highly for me on any wishlist.

 I’m looking forward to what’s coming in the future, with every order placed I have it in my head that I won’t need to buy anything else then something gets released that’s an absolute must buy and I’m drawn back in.
 With the announcement of Shenmue 1 and 2 getting HD remasters there’s already been a tease of more Shenmue items (hopefully a hoodie) which are undoubtedly going to be instant purchases.
-All in all I just hope that the quality continues and that new and awesome games are added to the ranges on offer, I’m excited for future reveals.
+All in all, I just hope that the quality continues and that new and awesome games are added to the ranges on offer, I’m excited about future reveals.

-Now for the fun part, over to Dan who has kindly provided some background information about the company and processes involved in making their vision a reality.
+Now for the fun part, over to Dan who has kindly provided some background information about the company and the processes involved in making their vision a reality.

 How did Insert Coin become a reality and the background behind the idea?

-Insert Coin first started as an idea to make videogame apparel that people would actually be proud to wear – something beyond promotional gear or items that just act as walking adverts.
+Insert Coin first started as an idea to make video game apparel that people would actually be proud to wear – something beyond promotional gear or items that just act as walking adverts.
 Gamers deserved better and so we set out to offer them something new.

 How do you decide what licences to go after?